 Did you know St. Augustine, Florida is the oldest city in the United States?
 It’s south of Jacksonville and north of Daytona.
 I’d fly into JAX for the easiest access.
 And if I was already in Florida, I’d make it a point to drop in because it’s a special place brimming with character and delights.
 I’ve been going there since I was a kid and it’s one of my fondest weekend destinations.
 Here are six of my favorite things to do in St. Augustine.

-For a primo location and a bit of luxury, I recommend Casa Monica.
+For a primo location and a bit of luxury, I recommend Casa Monica for hotel accommodations.
 It’s romantic and captures the charm of St. Augustine wonderfully.
 It’s right in the heart of the old part of town, within walking distance to many of the places you’ll want to go.
 Built in 1888, Casa Monica is one of the oldest hotels in Florida and even in the US.
+My second choice is Ponte Vedra Inn & Club which is beach front, and just outside St. Augustine.

 Spanish and Moorish inspired architecture and décor, leather chairs, and canopy beds do a good job of capturing the mood of the town.
 There are big paintings of Andalusian horses and old Spanish decor, garnet red and iron.
 My room had a great view of the park in the center of town.
 Arched windows, wrought iron, and beefy leather chairs give the room character.